-While we can’t promise to reduce wrinkles, or concoct some new workout that involves raising a glass, here’s a few ideas for some nature-enhanced cocktails that are more than tasty-many of their ingredients are good FOR you.
+While we can’t promise to reduce wrinkles, or concoct some new workout that involves raising a glass, here’s a few ideas for low calorie cocktails to enjoy this summer that are more than tasty-many of their ingredients are good FOR you.

 Ingredient #1: Soju

 Although TYKU Soju is one of our personal favorites, Soju has been around for a while.
 A Japanese spirit that’s lower in calories, but blends like vodka (smooth, clean, and easy to build on), this is one to keep in your home bar cabinet during the summer.

 COCONUT CRUSH (Only 98 calories!)

 - Fresh Berries (blueberries add anti-oxidants, great color, and fewer calories than other fruits)